myeghaneh/ArgStance/README.md

 # ArgStance

-**ExpandNRC** is a research project focused on Argumentative Stance Classification using emotion lexicons, with a particular emphasis on the extended NRC Emotion Lexicon.
+**ArgStance** is a research project focused on Argumentative Stance Classification using emotion lexicons, with a particular emphasis on the extended NRC Emotion Lexicon.
 The project lies at the intersection of Argumentation Mining (AM) and Emotion Analysis, with a specific focus on the stance classification subtask within AM.